IgorRyndik/Simulation2/README.md

     fd 1
     stop
   ]
-  if not has-wolves-neighbor [
+  ifelse not has-wolves-neighbor [
     ; if there are any sheep and wolves nearby move random move
-    stop
   ]
-  if has-wolves-neighbor [
+  [
     ; get the closest wolf and move in opposite direction let closest-wolf min-one-of other wolves in-radius 3 [distance myself] move-opposite closest-wolf